Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

+We also include the oracle estimator that directly optimizes the empirical policy value based on the true outcome model given in Equation~\eqref{equ:sim:DGP}, using the same stochastic approximation approach.
+Finally, all approximate optimization problems are solved using a gradient-based L-BFGS algorithm.

-For each simulation setup, we generate 4,000 independent data sets and conduct policy learning based on the aforementioned four estimators (the proposed estimator, the IPW estimators with and without interefernce, and the oracle estimator).
+For each simulation setup, we generate 4,000 independent data sets and examine the performance of the aforementioned six estimators: the proposed \addIPW{} and \addDR{} estimators, the IPW estimators with unknown, anonymous, and no interference, and the oracle estimator.
 Since the true policy value under each learned policy cannot be easily calculated analytically, we separately obtain an additional sample of 10,000 clusters from the assumed outcome model and approximate the true policy value.